FuelLabs/sway-rfcs/rfcs/0010-references.md

 [guide-level-explanation]: #guide-level-explanation

 Unlike Rust, Sway does not manage lifetimes.
-Due to the nature of smart contract execution, heap memory usage only grows and allocated memory is allocated for the entire lifetime of the execution.
+Due to the nature of smart contract execution, dynamic memory usage only grows and allocated memory is allocated for the entire lifetime of the execution.
 In Rust terms, every reference value has a lifetime of `'static`.